 Charitable Registration #12964 4928 RR0001

 Bard on the Beach Shakespeare Festival was established in 1990 with a mandate to provide Vancouver residents and tourists with affordable, accessible Shakespearean productions of the finest quality.
-The Festival began as an Equity Co-op, funded primarily by a Canada Council Explorations grant awarded to Artistic Director and Founder, Christopher Gaze.
-A fully professional, not-for-profit theatre company, Bard on the Beach now engages thirty actors each season as well as a team of exceptional directors, designers, and technicians; it is also supported by more than 200 volunteers.
-The productions consistently receive both critical and audience acclaim and repeatedly play to sold out houses.
+The Festival began as an Equity Co-op, funded primarily by a Canada Council Explorations grant awarded to Artistic Director and Founder Christopher Gaze.
+A fully professional, not-for-profit theatre company, Bard on the Beach now engages over thirty actors each season as well as a team of exceptional directors, designers, and technicians; it is also supported by more than 200 volunteers.
+The productions consistently receive both critical and audience acclaim and repeatedly play to sold-out houses.

-Over the years Bard on the Beach attendance has grown significantly from 6,000 patrons in 1990 to more than 90,000 patrons in 2009.
-Over a million patrons have enjoyed the Bard experience over its 23 seasons.
-Its budget has increased from $35,000 in 1990 to $4 million in 2012.
-The programming has of course expanded from one play to four, and from 34 performances to almost 200 two decades later.
-In 2003, through a collaboration with Mission Hill Family Estate winery called 'Bard in the Vineyard', Bard on the Beach also presented a production in the Okanagan for the month of August.
+Attendance at Bard on the Beach has grown dramatically over the years, from 6,000 in 1990 to 100,000 in 2016.
+Over 1.65 million patrons have enjoyed the Bard experience over its 27 seasons.
+Its operating budget has grown from $35,000 in 1990 to $6 million in 2016.
+The programming has expanded from one play to four each season, and from 34 performances in its inaugural year to over 200 in 2016.
+In August, 2003, through a partnership with Mission Hill Family Estate winery called Bard in the Vineyard, Bard presented a production of A Midsummer Night’s Dream in the Okanagan.